Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-synced-effect.md

 ### Important notes

 -  Empty dependency array [] means the effect will never run (since there are no dependencies to change)
--  No dependency array means the effect will never run (same as array [])

 ### Common Use Cases